Email Marketing Automation: Skyrocket Your ROI

 Look at conversion rate, revenue per email, list growth rate, and email sharing/forwarding rate.
 These give a more comprehensive view of your email marketing performance.

-How do I grow my email list ethically?
+How can I ethically grow my email list?

 Offer valuable lead magnets, use opt-in forms on your website, promote your newsletter on social media, and consider using pop-ups or exit-intent offers.
 Always use double opt-in to ensure subscriber consent.